-Asian stocks sink after oil prices plunge amid virus fears

-Investors usually welcome lower energy costs for industries and consumers, but in the current atmosphere of anxiety, they were rattled by the abrupt plunge.

-“Now that oil spark that really started the selling this morning, it wouldn’t in normal times be as big a deal but coming in as it does at this stage of the market cycle, it sparked real fear among investors and we are seeing wholesale panic across the market today,” said Michael McCarthy of CMC Markets.
+Stocks, oil plunge over global fight for crude production

+“A combination of a Russia vs. Saudi Arabia oil price war, a crash in equities, and escalations in coronavirus woes have created a killer cocktail to worsen last week’s hangover.”

+In Saudi Arabia, the Riyadh stock exchange suspended trading of state-owned oil giant Saudi Aramco after its share price sank by the daily 10% limit at the opening.

-Investors already were on edge about the mounting costs of the coronavirus outbreak that began in China and has disrupted travel and trade.
-Anxiety rose after Italy announced it was isolating cities and towns with some 16 million people, or more than one quarter of its population.
+Investors already were on edge about the mounting costs of the coronavirus outbreak that began in China and has disrupted world travel and trade.

+Anxiety rose after Italy announced it was isolating cities and towns with some 16 million people, or more than one quarter of its population, in its industrial and financial heartland.
-“Investors should brace for volatility,” James Trafford of Fidelity International said in a report.

-A recovery in oil and stock prices “will require some stabilization in the coronavirus data points” or signs of agreement among crude producers, Trafford said.

 Companies have been hit by travel and other controls that are spreading worldwide as the global number of coronavirus infections rose past 110,000 worldwide.